Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Introduction

-Deep learning is a family of data-driven methods that allow fitting arbitrary non-linear functions using neural networks, backpropagation and stochastic gradient descent~\citep{goodfellow_deep_2016,hornik_multilayer_1989,lecun_backpropagation_1989}.
-Unlike other machine learning approaches, deep learning methods allow to simultaneously learn predictive functions while learning an appropriate feature representation, eliminating the need for feature design.
-Feature design is an important step in traditional SDMs including Maxent~\citep{phillips2008modeling,komori_cumulant-based_2024}, while deep learning-based methods can automatically capture potentially complex and non-linear representations directly from the data~\citep{lecun_deep_2015,schmidhuber_deep_2015,deneu_convolutional_2021,estopinan2022deep}.
-Learnt features tend to be more predictive and robust the more species are simultaneously used for training~\citep{chen2017deep,botella2018deep}, leading to a recent interest in deep learning algorithms for multi-species distribution modelling~\citep{kellenberger_performance_2024}.
-Deep learning approaches have been shown to have an edge over other methods in cases where structured and high-dimensional data, such as remote sensing imagery, are used as input variables~\citep{deneu_convolutional_2021, estopinan_modelling_2024}.
-However, these models are still found to underperform with low-dimensional input variables.
-After all, they remain susceptible to sampling biases~\citep{zbinden_selection_2024}, potentially amplifying them due to their capacity of fitting arbitrary functions, which can lead to inaccurate conclusions and flawed conservation strategies.
+Feature design, i.e. the definition of pre-defined transformations {(features)} of the input variables, is an important step in traditional SDMs, including Maxent~\citep{phillips2008modeling,komori_cumulant-based_2024}.
+Deep learning is a family of data-driven methods that removes the need for feature design by allowing the model to learn arbitrary non-linear features from the data using neural networks, backpropagation and stochastic gradient descent~\citep{goodfellow_deep_2016,hornik_multilayer_1989,lecun_backpropagation_1989}. {While other approaches are also capable of learning non-linear relationships, such as Generalized Additive Models (GAM), Multivariate Adaptive Regression Splines (MARS) or Boosted Regression Trees (BRT), and have been used for SDMs~\citep{phillips_sample_2009}, deep learning methods offer a broader and more flexible class of models that can automatically learn rich, hierarchical features while integrating efficient regularisation strategies to mitigate overfitting ~\citep{lecun_deep_2015,schmidhuber_deep_2015}.} {Additionally, like other multi-species SDMs do, although typically restricted to the linear case}~\citep{ovaskainen2017make,van2023concurrent}.{ Deep learning based SDM (deepSDMs) can also learn shared features to simultaneously predict multiple species distributions.
+Furthermore, these learnt features tend to be more predictive and robust the more species are included ~\citep{chen2017deep,botella2018deep}, leading to a recent interest in deep learning for multi-SDMs ~\citep{kellenberger_performance_2024}.
+In addition, deepSDM architectures can capture predictive features from structured and high-dimensional input data, such as remote sensing imagery ~\citep{deneu_convolutional_2021, estopinan_modelling_2024,deneu_convolutional_2021,estopinan2022deep}.} {In spite of this, deepSDM performance have remained limited so far when using} low-dimensional input variables ~\citep{zbinden_selection_2024}.
+Besides, they remain susceptible to sampling biases ~\citep{zbinden_selection_2024}, and potentially amplifying them due to their capacity of fitting arbitrary functions.